AI Visibility

 The subject areas are automatically identified and analyzed by AI Visibility.
 However, these subject areas tend to be the major functional areas of your business.

-Where possible, these subject areas are repeated across each competitor analysis.
+AI Visibility repeats these subject areas across each competitor analysis where possible.

-The Competitor Topics Matrix section displays the primary topics searched and referenced by AI chat and how your citations and references are performing against your competitors.
+The Competitor Topics Matrix section displays the primary topics AI chat searches and references.
+It also shows how your citations and references perform against competitors.

-You can view these comparisons as either by Visibility Percentage or by Average Rank.
+View these comparisons by Visibility Percentage or Average Rank.

 The Competitor Settings section lets you view your primary competitors and either delete an existing competitor from the analysis or manually add a competitor to your analysis.

 The section also displays the number of prompts that each competitor appears in and a visibility score.
-The visibility score is based on how often your brand appears across hundreds of prompts.
-It compares performance with competitors and supplies automated actions to improve results.
+The visibility score reflects how often your brand appears across hundreds of prompts.
+AI Visibility compares performance with competitors and supplies automated actions to improve results.

 AI Visibility then searches for that competitor and includes their information into your visibility analysis.

 AI Visibility automatically creates actions that you can take to improve your visibility within AI responses.
-You can implement any, or none, of the recommended actions.
-These actions are divided into the following categories:
+You can implement any recommended action, or choose not to implement any.
+AI Visibility divides these actions into the following categories:

 The following procedures describe how to implement or create AI Visibility's actions: